timoshishi/event-scheduling/README.md

 Once you have the server running you will be access API documentation, test coverage reports and the API in the links provided in the following sections.

-### Running with Docker
+### Running with Docker Compose

-1. Move to the server directory

-2. Build the image `docker build -t <container-name> .`

-3. Start the image on port 3000 `docker run -dp 3000:3000 <container-name>:latest`

-4. Verify the container is running `docker ps`

-5. Verify the server is running `curl http://localhost:3000/api-docs`
+Pre-requisites:

+- Docker
+- Docker Compose

+1. `npm run docker:run`

 #### Stop the container